mlejva/software_project/README.md

 # School Software Project
-## Summer Semester

-Neural network able to predict frames of an video.
+Neural network able to predict frames of the video.

 About
 ==========